Uplink Control

 The uplinks field determines which WAN uplinks will take part in the multiple uplink control policy configured by this record.
 When more than one uplink is set, the rXg will automatically load balance the links.
 The distribution of load across the selected uplinks is determined by the weight field of the WAN uplink records.

-The backup checkbox configures the link control group configured by this record to remain inactive unless all other links associated with a link control record that is not designated as a backup have failed.
-At least two link control records (one designated as backup and that is not) must be associated with the same policy in order for this field to have any effect.
+The backup checkbox configures the Uplink Control group configured by this record to remain inactive unless all other links associated with an Uplink Control record that is not designated as a backup have failed.
+At least two Uplink Control records (one designated as backup and one that is not) must be associated with the same policy in order for this field to have any effect.

-The WAN targets field limits the effect of the link control defined by this record to traffic that is originating from or destined to the IP addresses or DNS names listed in the selected WAN targets.
-By default, a link control affects all traffic originating from and destined to the members of all groups associated through the linked policies.
-Setting a WAN target causes the link control to limit the breadth of the rule to the specified hosts.
+The WAN targets field limits the effect of the Uplink Control defined by this record to traffic that is originating from or destined to the IP addresses or DNS names listed in the selected WAN targets.
+By default, an Uplink Control affects all traffic originating from and destined to the members of all groups associated through the linked policies.
+Setting a WAN target causes the Uplink Control to limit the breadth of the rule to the specified hosts.

 The applications field configures the kinds of packets that will be link controlled as a result of this record.
 Selecting multiple application groups applies this rule to all of the selected applications (logical or).
 By default, all types of packets that match the chosen policy and WAN targets are link controlled.
 Selecting one or more applications reduces the breadth of the rule configured by this record to the packets classified as being part of the chosen applications.